 Yes, the name is a bit odd, but when you actually do this exercise, you’ll understand.
 First, get into a table-top position, basically, on your hands and knees.
 Align your hands with your shoulders and your knees with your hips.
 Now, lift your left arm straight out in front of you and your right leg straight out behind you.
 Hold both limbs out for 5-10 seconds then lower back into place and switch arms and legs.

 As you can see, most of these exercises are simple, and this next one is no different.
 First, get into the push-up position.
 Align your hands with your shoulders and make sure your body is a straight line.
 One at a time, lift one leg a bit off the ground and swing it out to the side.
 The goal is to make sure your knee is NOT bent.
 Switch legs and repeat as many times as you can through the burn.

 Some of us may remember doing these in P.E. class, and they are a great oblique workout.
 Again, get into the push-up position with your hands aligned with your shoulders.
 Raise your right knee toward your left elbow, straighten it out.
 Once straightened, move your left knee toward your right arm and return.
 Repeat this as many times as you can in one sitting.

-Always remember that fitness goals are found in the kitchen but working out is half the battle.
+Always remember that fitness goals like muffin top workouts are found in the kitchen but working out is half the battle.
 These workouts paired with some great diets will help you get the results you want.
 Also, be sure to keep track of everything you’re doing, weights used, foods eaten, and total weight so you can stay on the right track.